“Uplink established, we’re good to go. Viv, can you hear us?”

 “Oh yes, it usually is,” Vivien assures, cranking the bolts out of the heavy cover fixed to the side of a large, upright, circular apparatus, “and we have the logbook to prove it, right by where you’re uh, standing.”

 Iyen snaps shut his own book in a single hand before tucking it imperceptibly into the hammerspace of his breast pocket, before pulling the spiral-bound book out of its spot in the upright folder rack.
-Its larger size doesn't seem to hinder him at all; the harness that almost blends into the pattern of his suit deploys counterweights as he lifts to help him maneuver it flat onto the countertop, and he begins to flip through it.
+Its larger size doesn’t seem to hinder him at all; mantlers are already capable of feats of tremendous strength for their size anyway, and the harness that almost blends into the pattern of his suit helps all the more.
+It deploys counterweights as he lifts to maneuver the logbook flat onto the countertop to flip through the bleached algae-paper sheets.

 “Just give me a shout when you are done, won’t you?” he calls as the wolverine disappears into the hatch.